ctsmit/SNESHub/README.md

 - **Vanilla CSS** for styling

 # Credits
-Thank you to Cycle 28 and our amazing teachers.
+Thank you to Cycle 28 and our amazing teachers:
+- Tishana Trainor
+- Kasper Kain

 Pictures from: https://www.giantbomb.com/app.php/super-nintendo-entertainment-system/3045-9/

+# Disclaimer
+I am not affiliated with nor own any rights regarding this store app's inventory or image url source.
+No profits were generated from this project.
+All materials utilized were for educational and demonstration purposes only.